pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

 To register a new value corresponding to Event such as the above in the control-plane, you need to perform `pipectl`.
 And we highly recommend integrating a step for that into your CI workflow.

+You first need to set-up the `pipectl`:

-According to [this guide](/docs/user-guide/command-line-tool/#installation), you first install it on your CI system or where you want to run.
+- Install it on your CI system or where you want to run according to [this guide](/docs/user-guide/command-line-tool/#installation).
-And then you grab the API key for the control-plane according to [this guide](/docs/user-guide/command-line-tool/#authentication).
+- Grab the API key to which the `READ_WRITE` role is attached according to [this guide](/docs/user-guide/command-line-tool/#authentication).

 Once you're all set up, pushing a new Event to the control-plane by the following command: